quanru/obsidian-example-lifeos/0. PeriodicNotes/Templates/Weekly.md

 ## Role Dimension
 ### Employee
+%% As an employee, how do you break down this week's tasks for this month's tasks? %%
 - OKR
 <%* let weekNum = Number(tp.file.title.match(/-W(\d\d)/)[1]); if (weekNum%2 !== 0) { -%>
 - #work/one-one